BuildX (BUILDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BuildX Historical Price

-According to the latest data gathered on BuildX live price page, the current price of BuildX is 0USD.
-The circulating supply of BuildX(BUILDX) is 999.83M BUILDX , giving it a market capitalization of $135.40K.
+According to the latest data gathered on BuildX live price page, the current price of BuildX is 0.00011923USD.
+The circulating supply of BuildX(BUILDX) is 999.83M BUILDX , giving it a market capitalization of $119.34K.

 The BuildX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUILDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.